paritytech/subxt/RELEASING.md

     ```
     (cd codegen && cargo publish) && \
-        sleep 5 && \
+        sleep 10 && \
         (cd macro && cargo hack publish --no-dev-deps --allow-dirty) && \
-        sleep 5 && \
+        sleep 10 && \
         cargo publish && \
-        sleep 5 && \
+        sleep 10 && \
         (cd cli && cargo publish);
     ```

     If you run into any issues regarding crates not being able to find suitable versions of other `subxt-*` crates, you may just need to wait a little longer and then run the remaining portion of that command.

-9. If the release was successful, then tag the commit that we released in the `master` branch with the version that we just released, for example:
+9. If the release was successful, tag the commit that we released in the `master` branch with the version that we just released, for example:

     ```